Returning Land in Honor of the Methow People

 What exactly did you do?

-We have recently purchased the Wagner Ranch – 328 acres up the East Chewuch.
-We intend to then return the land to the Confederated Tribes of the Colville Reservation in acknowledgement and honor of the Methow People who have called the Methow Valley home since time immemorial.
+In September 2021 we purchased the Wagner Ranch – 328 acres up the East Chewuch.
+In May 2022 we returned the land to the Confederated Tribes of the Colville Reservation in acknowledgement and honor of the Methow People who have called the Methow Valley home since time immemorial.
 The Confederated Tribes include 12 Bands of the inland Northwest, including the Methow Band.
 The Colville Tribes intend to hold the land for fish and wildlife habitat and have long had a desire to do important restoration work to benefit salmon along the property’s riverfront.
 The ownership will also provide the descendants of the Methow People with a permanent presence in and physical connection to the Upper Methow Valley.

-How much are you paying for the property?
+How much did you pay for the property?

 Did you give the property to The Tribe with any restrictions?

-It is our understanding that the Tribes intend to hold the land for fish and wildlife habitat.
-We are still working with the Confederated Tribes of the Colville Reservation leadership and their Natural Resources staff to finalize the details of our gift.
+The Tribes intend to hold the land for fish and wildlife habitat.
+We worked closely with the Confederated Tribes of the Colville Reservation leadership and their Natural Resources staff to finalize the details of our gift.
 We have every reason to believe and to trust that the property will be well-cared for.
-We also acknowledge that this is an unusual transaction for us – working with a sovereign nation means our usual tools may not apply nor be appropriate.
-We feel confident that moving forward even without the “usual” protection of a conservation easement is the right way to respect the Tribe’s sovereignty and express our trust.
+We feel confident that moving forward even without the “usual” protection of a conservation easement was the right way to respect the Tribe’s sovereignty and express our trust.

 I thought this property was already protected?